vi/turnhammer/README.md

 ![diagram](dia.svg)

+## Stress testing guideline

+If you want to use turnhammer to measure maximum performance of your TURN server, approximately follow these steps:

+1. On a separate node (not in the system that hosts the TURN server itself) start a turnhammer instance and ensure lightweight load produces good score.
+2. Ramp up sinlge node's load until the score starts to drop.
+3. Assume that this level of load is a client (i.e. turnhammer's limitation) limitation.
+Roll back the load somewhat (e.g. by 30%), so that score is good again.
+4. Add more instances turnhammer (not within the same operating system, e.g. more VPS or physical nodes) and start them all simultaneously, with the same settings as "3.".
+5. As more and more turnhammer instances get simultaneously active, scores reported by individual turnhammer instances would eventually slump.
+This time assume it was caused by server overload (not client overload like in "2.").
+But if, for example, all turnhammer nodes were located in the same network segment then it can be still probing issue.

+Note that there are currently some bugs in score calculation - if you see unrealisting values and large negative scores then it is a bug in turnhammer.
+But that bug should not happen when TURN server connection is working well.

+Measuring CPU load may be helpful in the research, but do not get to 100% client or server CPU loads during tests.

 ## Old version

 There is old Tokio 0.1-based version of turnhammer, tagged `v0.1.0` that can be built with older Rust and may support more old systems.
 It should work with rustc 1.34.2.